THE BYLAWS OF THE BALKAN HISTORY ASSOCIATION

 f) other revenues allowed by law.

-Art.
-10. BHA may acquire and purchase movable and immovable goods from natural persons, legal persons, associations in the country and abroad, exercising their possession and use, according to the destinations determined by the governing bodies of the Association.
+Art.10.
+BHA may acquire and purchase movable and immovable goods from natural persons, legal persons, and associations in Romania and abroad, exercising their possession and use, for purposes determined by the governing bodies of the Association.

 Ch.
 VI.
 Membership